mbucchia/OpenXR-Toolkit/features.md

 **Performance** tab:
 - **Overlay**: Enables the FPS display or advanced timings display in the top-right corner of the view. _Please note that the overlay may reduce performance_.
 A fourth option - "_Developer_" - is available in experimental mode and may be used for troubleshooting with the developers.
 See [Overlay](overlay) for more details.
-- **Upscaling**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
+- **Upscaling/Sharpening**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
 Requires to restart the VR session.
 See [Upscaling](upscaling) for more details.
-  - **Anamorphic**: When _Disabled_, the _Size_ scales both the width and the height propotionally.
+  - **Anamorphic** (NIS/FSR only): When _Disabled_, the _Size_ scales both the width and the height propotionally.
 When _Enabled_, both sizes can be adjusted independently.
-  - **Size**: The upscaling factor (ie: the percentage of magnification of the rendering resolution).
+  - **Size** (NIS/FSR only): The upscaling factor (ie: the percentage of magnification of the rendering resolution).
 The resolution displayed next to the percentage is the effective resolution that the application sees.
 Requires to restart the VR session.
-  - **Width/Height**: This displays the actual in-game render width and height, that is the actual number of pixels the game is rendering per eye.
+  - **Width/Height** (NIS/FSR only): This displays the actual in-game render width and height, that is the actual number of pixels the game is rendering per eye.
   - **Sharpness**: The sharpness factor.
 Has a different scale/effect between NIS and FSR.
-  - **Mip-map bias** (_Expert_ setting): This settings changes how the game is rendering some of the textures in order to reveal a little bit more details when used with FSR/NIS upscalers.
+  - **Mip-map bias** (_Expert_ setting, NIS/FSR only): This settings changes how the game is rendering some of the textures in order to reveal a little bit more details when used with FSR/NIS upscalers.
 - **(Fixed) Foveated rendering** (on supported GPUs only): These settings adjust the [VRS](glossary#vrs) parameters in order to balance out peripheral visual details with rendering performance.
 See [Foveated Rendering](fr) for more details.
   - **Eye tracking** (on supported headsets only): Enable the use of eye tracking to control the position of the center of the foveated region.
 See [Eye Tracking](et) for more details.
   - **Eye projection distance** (only with Pimax headsets): Calibrate the sensitivy of eye gaze movements.